Belyi's theorem revisited: 3. The Theorem of Belyi

 \section{3.
 The Theorem of Belyi}

 We begin with the following proposition.
-It occurs implicitly at several places in the literature and it is the analogue of a well-known theorem in Algebraic Number Theory (e.g., see Theorem (2.13) on p.~214 in \cite{Ne}) .
-The proof given below is very elementary: Using standard facts of the theory of Riemann surfaces and of the theory of unramified topological coverings, the assertion is reduced to the fact that the fundamental group of the punctured sphere is finitely generated.
-A different proof using triangle groups can be found in \S 1 in Wolfart's paper \cite{Wo}.
+It occurs implicitly at several places in the literature and it is the analogue of a well-known theorem in Algebraic Number Theory (e.g., see Theorem (2.13) on p.~214 in \cite{Ne}).
+For the convenience of the reader we include a short, self-contained and elementary proof which uses only standard facts of the theory of Riemann surfaces and of the theory of unramified topological coverings.
+Another proof using triangle groups can be found in \S 1 in Wolfart's paper \cite{Wo}.

 {\bf (3.1) Proposition.} {\em Let $S$ be a finite set of (closed) points of the projective line $\PP^1_\CC$, and let $d\ge 1$ be a natural number.
 Then there are at most finitely many isomorphism classes of pairs $(X,t)$ where $X/\CC$ is a curve and $t:X \ra \PP^1_\CC$ is a finite morphism of varieties over $\CC$ of degree $d$ whose critical values lie in $S$.}